heptarch/heptarch.github.io/projects.md

 *attempted* at a smaller scale and in less propitious circumstances.
 Maybe it is or has been, with indifferent results, and the experiment abandoned.
-But I get the feeling there is more to the resistance than ROI.
+But I get the feeling there is more to the resistance than capital outlay or ROI.